SiENcE/luis/luis-api-documentation.md

 - `onClick`: Function that is executed when the button is pressed.
 - `onRelease`: Function that is executed when the button is released.
 - `text`: Text displayed on the element (widget), applicable to buttons and labels.
+- `speakerName`: String for the name of the speaker (displayed in a name tag) for dialogueBox widget
 - `align`: Alignment of the displayed text.
 - `value`: Initial value for the element (widget).
 - `group`: Group name for a radio button group.